MKhalusova/MKhalusova.github.io/_posts/2018-11-15-jupyter-tips-n-tricks.md

 Being very flexible, Jupyter notebooks let you run your cells, edit them, remove them, add new ones, and do all those things out of order.
 This freedom comes with a price, because the order in which you execute your cells actually matters when some cells rely on the execution of the others.
 And this is the case most of the time.
-Rare cells exist completely independent on the others, at least in my experience.
+Rare cells exist completely independent of the others, at least in my experience.
 Executing cells out of order can produce confusing results - check out some examples [Joel Grus](https://twitter.com/joelgrus) gives in his talk ["I don't like Notebooks"](https://youtu.be/7jiPeIFXb6U).
 What's the cure?
-Well, there's no one-suits-all.
+Well, there's no "one-suits-all".
 You can, like Joel Grus, not use notebooks.
 You can use `%history` magic to examine past input and its order.
 Or you can re-run all cells from top to bottom to restore the logical flow of what you were trying to do.
 One important thing though is to always be aware of the hidden state.